lchunhui/Stats506_project/README.md

 # Stats 506 Group Project
 Hi!
-This is the repo of Stats 506 group project, our topic is CANONICAL CORRELATION ANALYSIS.
+This is the repo of Stats 506 group project, our topic is CANONICAL CORRELATION ANALYSIS:
-If you are going to review our draft version of the tutorial, you may need to read the following html documents:

 (1).
 Project506.html - This is our final report